-Payday loan borrowers: Montana does not permit payday loans, but online lenders aggressively use forced arbitration clauses, found in 86% of online contracts surveyed, to fight lawsuits over illegal loans.
-Fees associated with payday loans keep consumers in a cycle of debt, while payday lenders have engaged in abusive lending and illegal debt collection practices.
+Payday loan borrowers: Over 98% of storefront payday lenders studied use forced arbitration clauses in their loan agreements.
+Annually, Utahns pay nearly \$8 million in fees associated with payday loans that keep them in a cycle of debt.
+Payday lenders have engaged in abusive lending and illegal debt collection practices.

-Families subject to illegal and abusive debt collection practices: Debt collectors are #1 among Montanans' and servicemembers' complaints to the CFPB, and Montanans filed 351 complaints against debt collectors with the FTC in 2017.
-Outof-state debt buyers often use illegal harassment and violate state law by adding illegal fees, but use forced arbitration clauses to block people from court to challenge those practices.
+Families subject to illegal and abusive debt collection practices: Debt collectors are #1 among Utahns' and servicemembers' complaints to the CFPB, and Utahns filed 1,969 complaints against debt collectors with the FTC in 2017.
+Out-of-state debt buyers often use illegal harassment and violate state law by adding illegal fees, but use forced arbitration clauses to block people from court to challenge those practices.
 Debt buyers also frequently sue the wrong person or seek the wrong amount but prevent people from suing back.

-College students: Montanans are among those harmed by predatory for-profit colleges, such as Corinthian Colleges, that for years have used forced arbitration clauses to block class actions over their fraudulent conduct.
-Montana students also average \$27,265 in public and private student loan debt and may be impacted by abuses by Navient (formerly Sallie Mae), the largest servicer of private student loans.
+College students: Utahns are among those harmed by predatory for-profit colleges, such as Corinthian Colleges, that for years have used forced arbitration clauses to block class actions over their fraudulent conduct.
+Utah students average \$17,935 in public and private student loan debt and may be impacted by abuses by Navient (formerly Sallie Mae), the largest servicer of private student loans.
 Navient, which uses forced arbitration, allegedly failed to allocate payments properly and deceived borrowers about how to release co-signers.

-Montanans may also fall prey to rampant abuses by sketchy student loan debt relief companies, which also use forced arbitration clauses to take away students' day in court.
+Utahns may also fall prey to rampant abuses by sketchy student loan debt relief companies, which also use forced arbitration clauses to take away students' day in court.

-Prepaid card users: Nearly one in five Montanans are unbanked or underbanked, and many rural and low-income Montanans rely on prepaid cards to manage their money.
-RushCard holders, including 426 Montanans, and servicemembers serving overseas, were among those harmed when cards were frozen and people could not access their money for weeks.
+Prepaid card users: More than a quarter of Utahns are unbanked or underbanked, and many rural and low-income Utahns rely on prepaid cards to manage their money.
+RushCard holders, including 807 Utahns, and servicemembers serving overseas, were among those harmed when cards were frozen and people could not access their money for weeks.
 A class action will give class members up to \$500 for losses and fees they suffered.
 The case could have been blocked by a forced arbitration clause, found in 92% of prepaid card contracts.

-Forced arbitration harms Montanans.
-Congress must restore Montanans' day in court when big banks and bad actors violate the law.
+Forced arbitration harms Utahns.
+Congress must restore Utahns' day in court when big banks and bad actors violate the law.